qddyy/LearnNonparam/README.md

 </picture>

-It can be seen that C++ brings significantly better performance than pure R, even surpassing the `coin` package (under sequential execution).
-However, all tests in this package are currently written in R with no plans for migration to C++ in the future.
+It can be seen that C++ brings significantly better performance than pure R, which enables it to even surpass the coin package in its no-parallelization setting.
+However, all tests in this package are currently written in pure R with no plans for migration to C++ in the future.
 This is because the primary goal of this package is not to maximize performance but to offer a flexible framework for permutation tests.

 ## References